cnrv/rocket-chip-read/tilelink/Bundles.md

 + *opcode*: message type.
 + *param*: command for either Atomic, Permission or Hint.
 + *size*: **TODO** number of beats?
-+ *source*: to be used as a part of the client id.
++ *source*: to be used as a part of the target client id for B and D.
 + *address*: address to identify master.
 + *mask*: byte mask (assume 1-bit per byte!).
 + *data*: data (so must be integer number of bytes).
 + *error*: indicating error in response packets.
 + *addr_lo*: lower address in channel *D* (beat id).
-+ *sink*: to be used as a part of the manager id.
++ *sink*: to be used as a part of the target manager id for E.

 Assumption: **TODO**
 + The beats in a burst on channel *A*, *B* and *C* must be in order.